 Traumatic Brain Injury Attorney in Texas

 If you or a loved one has been injured in an accident and suffered a traumatic brain injury, you might have a strong case for compensation.
 An Arlington TX personal injury lawyer at The Queenan Law Firm, P.C., represent injured victims throughout the Arlington, Dallas, Fort Worth, and Houston areas.
 We also help the surviving family of people who were killed in accidents get compensation for their losses.
-For a free consultation with our attorneys, call (817) 476-1797.
+For a free consultation with our Midland injury lawyers, call (817) 476-1797.